 Here’s an easy-to-make Peppermint Bark recipe.
 Hint: the “dust” from the smashing of the candies is terrific added to hot chocolate!

-1 package (7.5 ounces) hard peppermint candies (or candy canes), unwrapped and crushed
+- One 7.5 ounce package hard peppermint candies (or candy canes), unwrapped and crushed

-1. Spray a 10x15-inch rimmed baking sheet with nonstick cooking spray; line with a piece of waxed paper.
+- Spray a 10x15 inch rimmed baking sheet with nonstick cooking spray; line with a piece of waxed paper.

-2. Place white chocolate in a heatproof bowl set over (not in) a saucepan of simmering water.
+- Place white chocolate in a heatproof bowl set over (not in) a saucepan of simmering water.
 Heat, stirring occasionally, until smooth, 4 to 6 minutes.
 Add food coloring and extract.
-Remove from heat; stir in rice cereal.
+Remove from heat and stir in rice cereal.

-3. Transfer mixture to prepared pan; with a spatula, spread to edges of pan.
+- Transfer the mixture to prepared pan; with a spatula, spread to edges of pan.